EDC 103: HUMAN LEARNING, COGNITION AND DEVELOPMENT (F, S)

 EDC 477: SEMINAR IN SPECIAL EDUCATION (F, S)

 This course provides a forum for discussion and deep reflection on issues that arise during the special education practicum, which is a prerequisite to this course.
 Special emphasis is placed on behavior management practices in self-contained and/or inclusion settings as well as topical issues in special education.
 Students will revisit Functional Behavioral Assessment (FBA), Positive Behavioral Supports (PBS), Response to Intervention (RTI), transition planning, and teaching and management practices that are rooted in the behavioral, social-cognitive, and humanistic theories.
 In addition, students will research, design, and implement a behavior management plan and monitor its effectiveness through data collection and analysis procedures.
 For ESEC and ESML majors only with senior status that have been accepted into Stage II candidacy.

 La Salle students will be placed in special education settings for twelve weeks during the semester and work with students with special needs under the guidance of a cooperating teacher and supervisor.
 One day a week will be spent on campus attending courses and EDC 477: Seminar in Special Education.

 IMS 162: EXPLORATIONS IN SCIENCE AND MATHEMATICS I (F)

-This integrated science/math and methods course, with a focus on both subject matter content and pedagogy, is the second part of the 8-credit IMS course sequence designed for the Pre K-4 and middle level education majors.
-Special attention is given to how children learn science and how science should be taught in line with the academic standards documents and science education research findings.
+This integrated science/math course, with a focus on advanced subject matter content and pedagogy, is the second part of the 8-credit IMS course sequence designed for the Pre K-4 and middle level (4-8) education majors.
+Special attention is given to how children learn science and math, and how science/math should be taught in line with the academic standards documents and research findings.
 The course also aims to expose the teacher candidates—at a university level—to fundamental scientific/mathematical ideas and processes of science, and develop their skills in critical thinking and communication.
-Prerequisite: IMS 162.